Team-Fruit/PA-Anonymous-Mod/README.md

   Allocate shuffled player names and colors.
 You can play with anonymity.
 </p>

-## In Lobby
+## In The Lobby
-The color of the other army is displayed in white and you can not see the color.
+The colour of the other team is displayed in white.
+And you cannot see the other teams colour.
 ![Lobby](https://github.com/Team-Fruit/PA-Anonymous-Mod/raw/master/.github/Lobby.png)

 ## When Starting
-The color of the other army is displayed in white and you can not see the color.
+The colour of the other team is displayed in white.
+You cannot see the other teams colour.
 ![Lobby](https://github.com/Team-Fruit/PA-Anonymous-Mod/raw/master/.github/LobbyCinematic.jpg)

 ## In Game